massimocurro/CodeEngineDockerDef/README.md

-# Bind-Job
+# Job

-This sample shows how to bind an instance of an IBM Cloud managed service to a batch job.
-Under the covers this will query the service to get information such as the credentials to talk to it, and its location URL.
+This sample shows up to run a batch job.
+It will create the batch job two ways:
-Then it'll create a secret with that information and bind that secret to your job.
-Meaning, it'll make the secret name/value pairs visible as a set of environment variables.

-In this sample we'll create an instance of an Event Streams service.
+1 - first, it'll create a Job definition (the config information about a job)
+    and then it submits that Job to actually do the work.
+2 - second, it'll submit the Job directly without creating the definition
+    first.
+Both will generate the same results though.

+Each instance of each Job submitted will print, to its logs, its "index", which is defined by its `JOB_INDEX` environment variable.
+The `run` script will print some of the log files to show this.

 - - -